 3. Servicing of Purchased Unpaid Earnings

-All Purchased Unpaid Earnings will be serviced, collected, and administered by us or our designee, with full right to take any action in doing so, including changing the terms of any Purchased Unpaid Earnings.
-For Unpaid Earnings that we do not purchase but you request that we facilitate payment to you on, we will endeavor to facilitate such payment, and any action we take in doing so we take as your agent.
+All Purchased Unpaid Earnings will be serviced, collected, and administered by Enter or our designee, with full right to take any action in doing so, including changing the terms of any Purchased Unpaid Earnings.
+This includes For Unpaid Earnings that we do not purchase but you request that we facilitate payment to you on, we will endeavor to facilitate such payment, and any action we take in doing so we take as your agent.
 You will provide us any assistance we request regarding servicing, collecting, and administering any Purchased Unpaid Earnings and facilitating payment of any Unpaid Earnings.

 4. Security Interest

-You grant us a first priority continuing lien upon and perfected first security interest in, and right of set off with respect to, the Purchased Unpaid Earnings whether now owned or hereafter acquired, wherever located.
+You grant the purchaser of your unpaid earnings a first priority continuing lien upon and perfected first security interest in, and right of set off with respect to, the Purchased Unpaid Earnings whether now owned or hereafter acquired, wherever located.
 Notwithstanding any provision of this paragraph, you do not grant us a security interest in any of your property to the extent that the grant of a security interest is prohibited by any requirement of law.
 You irrevocably authorize us at any time to file in any filing office in any Uniform Commercial Code jurisdiction any financing statements, amendments, and related documents that describe our lien, security interest, and collateral.
 You will assist us in making any such filing in any way we request.

 5. Power of Attorney

 You appoint the purchaser of your unpaid earnings and their designees your true and lawful attorney in fact, with full power to take any action relating to the Purchased Unpaid Earnings in your name and place that we deem advisable and consistent with the terms of these Terms.
 You will timely execute and deliver to us any power of attorney instrument evidencing our authority and power under this Section.